drpetersonfernandes/SimpleLauncher/parameters.md

 **Format To Launch After Extraction:** <br>

 **Emulator Name:** ScummVM<br>
-**Emulator Location:** <br>
+**Emulator Path:** <br>
 **Emulator Parameters:** <br>
 **Fullscreen Parameter:** <br>

 Command line parameters can be found at [ScummVM Website](https://scumm-thedocs.readthedocs.io/en/latest/advanced/command_line.html#command-line-interface).<br>
-Use the tool available in the ''Simple Launcher'' menu to generate BAT files for you.
+Use the tool available in the 'Simple Launcher' menu to generate BAT files for you.

 ## Sega Dreamcast

-Double-check the file and folder locations when entering them into 'Simple Launcher', especially in the Parameters field.
+**Double-check the file and folder paths when entering them into 'Simple Launcher', especially in the Parameters field.**

+**Relative paths might work, but I do not recommend that you use them.<br>
+Relative paths in the Parameters field need to be relative to the emulator path.**

 **System Folder (Example):** c:\Sega Dreamcast<br>
 **System Is MAME?** false<br>